cesarbrod/animatedsolver/README.md

 # animatedsolver
-A python program using search techniques to solve a maze
+A python program, created with the help of claude.ai, using search techniques to solve a maze

 ## Search Algorithms: